nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **[To be updated]**

-### The User Interface

-**[To be updated]**

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `coydir.jar` from [here](https://github.com/AY2223S1-CS2103T-T15-1/tp/releases).
+2. Download the latest `coydir.jar` from [here](https://github.com/AY2223S1-CS2103T-T15-1/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your Coydir.
+3. Copy the file to the folder you want to use as the _home folder_ for your Coydir.

-1. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    - **`list`** : Lists all employees in the company.